ashishcumar/Str-Case-Npm/README.md

 ## How to Use

-To use the functions provided by the `str-case` package, follow these steps:
+To use the functions provided by the `text-tweak` package, follow these steps:

-1. Import the necessary functions from the `str-case` package:
+1. Import the necessary functions from the `text-tweak` package:

 ```javascript
 import {